pggPL/TransformerEngine/docs/features/low_precision_training/custom_recipes/custom_recipes.rst

 **Optimization**

 Transformer Engine can perform many optimizations with the Quantizer objects.
-The example of two ones:
+Here are two examples:

 * If in LayerNormLinear the GEMM uses a Quantizer, then the layer norm can use fused kernel to return proper ``QuantizedTensor`` object.
 * If ``QuantizedTensor`` object is all-gathered and all gather for the recipe is implemented, then the Quantizer can all-gather the quantized tensor.